 Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Developing and Using Models: Develop a model to describe phenomena.
 Organisms can survive only in environments in which their particular needs are met.
 A healthy ecosystem is one in which multiple species of different types are each able to meet their needs in a relatively stable web of life.
 Newly introduced species can damage the balance of an ecosystem.
 Systems and System Models: A system can be described in terms of its components and their interactions.
-Earth's Place in the Universe (ESS1) 5.ESS1.1 Support an argument wit their relative distances from Earth.
-5.ESS1.1 Support an argument with evidence that differences in the apparent brightness of the sun compared to other stars is due to their relative distances from Earth. from data or models.
-Examples of sta Clarification Statement: Examples of scale could include relative distance of specific stars to Earth.
-Evidence to support arguments could come from data or models.
-Examples of stars include Polaris, Sirius, and Betelgeuse.
-Assessment Boundary: Assessment is limited to relative distances, not size of stars.
-Assessment does not include other factors that affect apparent brightness (such as stellar masses, age, stage).
-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Engaging in Arguments from Evidence: Support an argument with evidence, data, or a model.
+Earth's Place in the Universe (ESS1) 5.ESS1.1 Support an argument wit their relative distances from Earth. h evidence that differences in the apparent brightness of the sun comp pared to other stars is due to from data or models.
+Examples of sta of scale could include relative distance of specific stars to Earth.
+Evidence to ars include Polaris, Sirius, and Betelgeuse.
+Assessment Boundary: Assessn nt does not include other factors that affect apparent brightness (such as st nent is limited to relative Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Engaging in Arguments from Evidence: Support an argument with evidence, data, or a model.
 The sun is a star that appears brighter than other stars because it is closer to Earth.
 The sun is a star that appears larger than other stars because it is closer to Earth.
 Stars range greatly in their distance from Earth.
 Scale, Proportions, and Quantity: Natural objects exist from the very small to the immensely large.